Pr0-C0der/Toys-Sales-Analysis-Using-Power-BI-/README.md

 We also calculate the Profit by: Profit = Total Retail - Total Cost <br />

 # Data Analysis:
 Considering the questions that we are required to answer, We create an interactive dashboard for analyzing the sales and inventory data.
+The user is given options to analyze the data related to a particular store, city, product or timeline.
+This helps him/her to get a comprehensive report of the performance of the company.

 ### Sales Analysis Dashboard
 ![Sales Dashboard](https://github.com/Pr0-C0der/Toys-Sales-Analysis-Using-Power-BI-/assets/93116210/c1785a3c-3f36-4de5-85e5-c80911fbcd5f)